Individual accreditation

 Specialist accreditation

-APIL has also developed competency standards for two specialist areas – brain injury
+APIL has also developed competency standards for seven specialist areas – brain injury,

 These schemes are open to members holding Senior Litigator status (or above), with